ChrisKK04/game-website/README.md

 * Adding posts describing games
 * Leaving reviews on games alongside a score
 * Editing and deleting reviews and games
-* Seeing and searching (game title or review content) the posts of other users
+* Seeing the posts of other users
 * Account pages which list a given accounts posts and certain statistics about the account
 * Only developers can post games and only users can post reviews
-* A seed.py script for testing the website with large quantities of data
+* Two Python scripts for populating the database with data
 * Games have optional categories and photos
+* Game, review and user search
 * CSS styling

 ## Upcoming features

-* More search parameters (game description, average score, tags, developers, etc.)
-* CSS styling for the search page
 * An actual name for the website

-## Using the website (Linux)
+## Using the website (Linux/Windows with Bash)

+(The website requires Python https://www.python.org/ and SQLite https://sqlite.org/ to function).

 Start by creating a folder for the website.

 Then run the following commands in the terminal whilst being in the created folder:
 ```
-$ python3 -m venv venv                   # creates a virtual environment to download packages into
+$ python3 -m venv venv                   # creates a virtual python environment to download packages into
-$ source venv/bin/activate               # activates the virtual environment
+$ source venv/bin/activate               # activates the virtual environment (Linux)
-$ source venv/Script/activate            # (activating an environment on Windows)
+$ source venv/Script/activate            # activates the virtual environment (Windows with Bash)
 $ pip install flask                      # downloads and installs flask
-$ sqlite3 database.db < schema.sql       # create database.db and add tables
+$ sqlite3 database.db < schema.sql       # creates database.db and adds tables
-$ sqlite3 database.db < init.sql         # insert classes
+$ sqlite3 database.db < init.sql         # inserts classes
 ```

 After running the commands, the database will be empty.
 You can insert some data for testing by running a python script.

-pre_data.py: populates the database with some users, games, reviews and classes
+pre_data.py: populates the database with some games, users and reviews.

 Login to accounts:
 ```